Orlandohub/react-native-navigation-storybook/README.md

     AppRegistry.registerComponent('%APP_NAME%', () => StorybookUIHMRRoot);
     export default StorybookUIHMRRoot;

 That's it!
-Just run storybook and you are ready to rock :the_horns:
+Just run storybook and you are ready to rock 🤘🤘